These Colorful Succulents are low maintenance and can pretty up your gardens and container arrangements like no other plants!

 Botanical Name: Aeonium ‘Sunburst’

-It’s a branching succulent that grows on stalks which can reach a height of 18 inches.
-Rosette of variegated leaves in green and yellow color looks charming and does well in bright shade to full sun.
+It’s a branching succulent that grows on stalks that can reach a height of 15-20 inches.
+Rosette of variegated leaves in green and yellow looks charming and does well in bright shade to full sun.

 31. Purple Heart